eddiePower/cakephp/README.md

-Login and ACL (Access control lists) for account types  ----> Still needed 19/5/15 Fix the database to include more customer details -------> Done 19/05/15 fix the databse to include a username -------------------> Done 19/05/15 fix login to use username and password for quicker login  ---> Still needed 19/5 fix sign up with a password confirmation  --------------------> Still needed add a forgot my password link and system ---------------------> still needed Add form validation on email composer.  ----------------------> Still needed Add HTML and Text email templates  in the Template folder ----> Still needed Fix email so the message comes from the templates ------------> Still needed.
+Login and ACL (Access control lists) for account types  ----> Still needed 19/5/15 Fix the database to include more customer details -------> Done 19/05/15 fix the databse to include a username -------------------> Done 19/05/15 fix login to use username and password for quicker login  ---> done fix sign up with a password confirmation  --------------------> done add a forgot my password link and system ---------------------> done Add form validation on email composer.  ----------------------> Still needed Add HTML and Text email templates  in the Template folder ----> Done Fix email so the message comes from the templates ------------> Done ........
-........
-Reason for outstanding tasks is MYOB research was taking up 90% of time untill we were told not to look at this now by POD and just use fake data.
+Reason for outstanding tasks is MYOB research was taking up a lot of time untill we were told not to look at it yet by POD